-Theodore Kyriakos is an integrative transpersonal psychotherapist, teacher, and supervisor who was trained in England.
-He draws from the Sufi and shamanic traditions to engage with the shadow and reveal wisdom from inner conflict.
-A native of Greece, Theo brings passion, warmth, and humor into everything he offers.
+Theodore Kyriakos is an integrative transpersonal psychotherapist, teacher, and supervisor.
+He draws from the Sufi and Shamanic traditions to engage with the shadow in order to reveal wisdom from inner conflict.
+A native of Greece, Theodore brings passion, warmth, and humor into his offerings.

 Thomas Michael Fortel is a longtime yoga practitioner/teacher, influenced by the Iyengar, Ashtanga, and Anusara styles of Hatha yoga, and drawing from his devotional experience in Bhakti yoga.
 He travels widely, sharing his love for yoga.

 Tias Little combines Iyengar and Ashtanga Vinyasa yoga in his teaching practice.
 Also a licensed massage therapist, he has been influenced by Ida Rolf, Moshe Feldenkrais, and Thomas Hanna.
 Tias is a long-time student of Tsoknyi Rinpoche in the Dzogchen practice of Tibetan Buddhism.

 Timothy J. Beyer, PhD, is a psychologist and co-founder of the Center for Courageous Living in Beverly Hills, Calif.
 In practice for more than 16 years, his passion lies in helping others clarify and achieve their personal goals and realize their best life.